symphony2colour/era-htb-rce/README.md

-# 🚫 PRIVATE PoC: RCE Exploit for HTB "Era" (Active Machine)

-> 🔒 **DO NOT PUBLISH OR DISTRIBUTE THIS FILE UNTIL THE MACHINE IS RETIRED FROM HACK THE BOX.**
->
-> This exploit is strictly for educational and internal use while the machine is still active.

----

 ## 📌 Description

 This Python script demonstrates a full exploitation chain for the *Era* machine on Hack The Box.
 It performs: